How to recover data from Apple Fusion Drive (Core Storage and APFS)

 macOS 10.14 Mojave and later

 In newer versions of macOS Apple delegated the responsibilities of Core Storage to the APFS file system.
-That is why the procedure of data recovery from such a Fusion Drive will look rather different:
+The procedure of data recovery from such a Fusion Drive can be performed using UFS Explorer RAID Recovery, UFS Explorer Network RAID or UFS Explorer Professional Recovery and will look rather different:

 Hint: Please refer to the basics of file systems to learn more APFS and other file system types.